Escape to the Bahamas and Go Sailing

 Choose between well-equipped marinas and the most scenic of anchorages for your overnights, spend your days exploring quiet hamlets, natural landscapes or historic sites, enjoy the local cuisine in fun beachside bars or luxury resorts, go snorkeling or scuba diving, and experience some relaxed sailing along the way.
 These are just some of the rewards of chartering a sailboat in the beautiful Bahamas.

-The Bahamas cruising ground is expansive, and central Abaco offers just about all that charter sailors are looking for in a holiday with family and friends.
+The Bahamas cruising ground is expansive, and the Abaco area offers just about all that charter sailors are looking for in a holiday with family and friends.
 But if sailing and discovery are the main objectives, there's much more to explore on an extended voyage through this widespread archipelago.

 As throughout the Caribbean region, the possibility of hurricanes peaks in late summer.
 During normal weather conditions the wind is generally calm to moderate and only occasionally becomes fresh.